jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Location.page.md

 Refer to the {{pagelink:Mandatory-and-Must-Support-Data-Elements,text: Mandatory and Must Support}} page for guidance on how these elements should be interpreted.

 Each Location must have:
-* A name
+1. A name
-  * The `Location.name` field **SHALL** be populated.

 Each Location must support:
-* An identifier*
+1. An identifier *
+2. A status of the location (i.e. whether it is active, suspended or inactive)
+3. An address for the location
+4. A managing organization for the location
+5. A part of reference to signify if a location is physically part of another location

+*see Implementation Guidance for the identifier element below

-  * The `Location.identifier` field **SHOULD** contain all available identifiers.
+The `Location.identifier` field **SHOULD** contain all available identifiers.
 Typical identifiers include:
   * Identifiers assigned to the location by the Welsh Reference Data Service
-    * Other identifiers assigned by a hospital PAS or other clinical system.  <br /><br />
+  * Other identifiers assigned by a hospital PAS or other clinical system.

-* A status of the location (i.e. whether it is active, suspended or inactive)
-  *  The `Location.status` field **SHOULD** be populated to indicate whether the organization is active, suspended or inactive.  <br /><br />
+The `Location.status` field **SHOULD** be populated to indicate whether the organization is active, suspended or inactive.

-* Details of `Location.type`, ideally structured to comprise a hierarchical location type appropriate to the domain of the managing organization:
-  * `classification` **SHOULD** be provided as a high level classification of the location type.
-  * `subclassification` **SHOULD** be provided as a lower level classification of the location type.  <br /><br />

-* For each `Location.alias`, an `aliasType` extension **SHOULD** specify the nature of the alias.

-* Where applicable:
-  * the `Location.partOf` field **SHOULD** contain a reference to the location that this location is physically part of.
-  * the `Location.managingOrganization` field **SHOULD** contain a reference to the organization that manages the service delivery at the location.
-  * the `Location.address` field **SHOULD** contain at least one address for the location.

-_*See implementation guidance for the identifier element in the Slices section below_

-### Extensions

-The following extensions are defined for use within this profile:
-* The UK Core extension [Extension-UKCore-AddressKey](https://simplifier.net/resolve?scope=package:fhir.r4.ukcore.stu2@2.0.1&filepath=package/Extension-UKCore-AddressKey.json) extends the Address datatype to support the storage of additional address identifiers.

-* {{pagelink:Extension-DataStandardsWales-AliasType}} is used to specify the nature of each alias.
-* {{pagelink:Extension-DataStandardsWales-GridReference}} is used to specify the northings and eastings applicable to the location.
-* {{pagelink:Extension-DataStandardsWales-LocationPeriod}} is used to specify fixed characteristics of the location such as wheelchair access.
-* {{pagelink:Extension-DataStandardsWales-LocationPeriod}} is used to specify the active period for the location.
+The `Location.name` field **SHALL** be populated.

 ### Slices

-Slices apply to the following elements:
-* `Location.identifier`.
+The following identifier slice is used with the location profile listed below.
 The namespaces denoting issuing authority for the identifier are defined on the {{pagelink:Naming-Systems, text:Naming Systems}} page.
-A dedicated slice is provided for the WRTS location identifier:
-  * `Location.identifier:wrtsLocationIdentifier`. <br /><br />

-* `Location.type` includes a slice for each of the two type variants described above under Mandatory and Must Support Data Elements:
-  * `Location.type:classification`
-  * `Location.type:subclassification`
+* `Location.identifier:wrtsLocationIdentifier`